4817 Butler Road Glyndon, MD 21071

 Emergency Dentist Glyndon, MD

-Dr. Leah Romay is your trusted general dentist in Glyndon, MD.
-She provides compassionate and effective oral health solutions to help patients resolve their immediate dental emergencies while also helping them avoid future dental concerns in the future.
+Baltimore Dental Co. is your trusted Baltimore County, MD dental practice.
+We provide compassionate and effective oral health solutions to help patients resolve their immediate dental emergencies while also helping them avoid future dental concerns.

 Emergency Dentistry in Glyndon, MD

-A damaged or lost dental restoration is an emergency because it leaves the tooth weak and vulnerable to further damage and infection.
-Bacteria can then enter the tooth leading to a painful infection.
-The tooth can also easily crack or chip.
-Not to mention it leads to severe tooth sensitivity.
+A damaged or lost dental crown is an emergency because it leaves the tooth weak and vulnerable to further structural damage.
+Bacteria may enter the tooth, leading to a painful infection.
+Schedule an emergency examination at Baltimore Dental Co. to address your missing restoration.

 Emergency Dentistry FAQs

-Here are some answers to frequently asked questions regarding our emergency dentistry services:
+Here are some answers to frequently asked questions regarding emergency dentistry:

 What qualifies as a dental emergency?